(Page under construction - please excuse our appearance!)

-Welcome to the Chlorhexidine for Umbilical Cord Care Technical Resource Page.
-This page provides the latest information on the use of chlorhexidine for umbilical cord care—a safe and effective intervention to prevent neonatal infection.
-This intervention is low cost and can be integrated into existing newborn care programs or platforms.
+Welcome to the chlorhexidine for umbilical cord care topic page.
+This page provides the latest news, resources, multimedia and blogs on the use of chlorhexidine for umbilical cord care—a safe and effective intervention to prevent neonatal infection.
+This intervention is low cost and can be integrated into existing newborn care programs and platforms.

 Evidence supports 7.1% chlorhexidine digluconate (delivering 4% chlorhexidine) for cord cleansing as an efficacious, acceptable, feasible and cost-effective strategy to reduce neonatal mortality in settings where poor hygiene and high neonatal mortality are issues.